 Just under a year ago, Daybreak Game Company made an almost unprecedented move.
 They split their game in half.
 H1Z1 was transformed into two games – H1Z1: Just Survive, concentrating on surviving in a hostile environment, and H1Z1: King of the Kill, the more aggressive deathmatch-focused spin-off.
 And while Just Survive has maintained a loyal following by staying true to the series’ roots, there’s no denying the growing popularity of King of the Kill.

 Around the time H1Z1 split in two Chris Wynn came on board as Executive Producer of King of the Kill.
-Already a fan of the Battle Royale mode from the original core game he could already see the potential for the series lining up with the direction games were going in.
+Already a fan of the Battle Royale mode from the original core game he could already see the potential for the series lining up with the direction games was going in.

 “There were two really interesting things happening in the industry,” said Chris, “the first was Day Z and the other was the Dark Souls franchise coming out of Japan.
 Even [further back] there was Ninja Gaiden.
 But [these games] were in your face about how difficult they were, which was something the industry got away from for a long time.
-There was the definite feeling and perception that your games had to be accessible, therefore them easy.
+There were the definite feeling and perception that your games had to be accessible, therefore them easy.
 These game flew in the face of that and said ‘games can be challenging as well’.”

 Coming into a team in the middle of both a development cycle and a restructuring wasn’t easy, but it also wasn’t entirely new to Chris.
 Years before he joined an established team when he started working on Gears of War 3, and more recently Chris was there at the beginning of the development Mass Effect Andromeda.
 His tactic was simple – be respectful of his new team.